usbt0p/fuzzy_car/README.md

 - [ ] Randomize obstacle images
 - [ ] modificar las constantes de dimensión para que dependan del obstáculo, si no randomizarlos es imosible
 - [ ] do some typing for the modules
+- [ ] add an argsparser, and take spawn methods as arguments, as well as options for hitboxes, showing sensor views and activating collisions

 ### Documentation
 - [x] Update documentation with latest changes